Skip to main content

 Email

-Claudia A. Fernández Calleros is the academic coordinator for financial inclusion at the center.
+Claudia A. Fernández Calleros is the publications coordinator at the center.
 She is also a research assistant at FABLE-México, which is part of a global consortium modeling land use to 2050.
 Claudia received a Master of Public Policy from the UC San Diego School of Global Policy and Strategy (GPS) in 2021 where she pursued a double specialization on Program Design and Evaluation, and Peace and Security.
 She holds a B.A. in International Relations from Instituto Tecnológico Autónomo de México (ITAM).
 Prior to GPS, she worked in the Directions for Health and Financial Literacy at the Institute for Mexicans Abroad.

 Email